DanieleSeverin/Time-Tracker/README.md

 ## Installation

-Clone the repository to your local machine using `git clone https://github.com/DanieleSeverin/Time-Tracker.git` Install the dependencies by running `npm i` in the project directory Start the project by running `ng serve`
+Clone the repository to your local machine using `git clone https://github.com/DanieleSeverin/Time-Tracker.git`.
+Install the dependencies by running `npm i` in the project directory.
+Start the project by running `ng serve`,

-The app will run on port 1000 and will be accessible at http://localhost:1000
+The app will run on port 1000 and will be accessible at http://localhost:1000.

 ## Quickstart

-To make it easy to start the app, a `quickstart.bat` (python is required) file is included in the repository.
+To make it easy to start the app, a `quickstart.bat` file is included in the repository (python is required).
 Double-clicking this file will open chrome and run the app on port 1000.

 ## Note